OpenStackOnRaPi/ostackinstall/README.md

 # WiFi should be configured as isolated subnetwork - distinct form the fixed (cable)
 # network used to access OpenStack (provider external network/management network).
 # E.g., on Linksys, you should dedicate a separate bridge (e.g., br1) to WiFi with
 # distinct IP address range for this subnetwork.
+It will then be sufficient to attach
+# from your namagement host to Linsys WiFi access point.
+Alternatively, if you prefer to
-You will also have to enable routing
+# continue using the cable connection to Linksys, you will also have to enable routing on
-# between WiFi subnetwork and the fixed subnetwork used to access OpenStack.
+# Linksys between this subnetwork and the fixed subnetwork used to access OpenStack.

 ## wlan0 interface will receive IP address from the Linksys DHCP.
 #  adjust access point SSID and password according to your environment